Gaussian basis sets for all-electron excited-state calculations of large molecules: Orbital basis sets

 As discussed in the last Sec.~\ref{sec3}, an essential requirement for basis sets used in excited-state electronic structure methods is numerical stability, ensured for example by keeping the condition number of the overlap matrix~$\bS$ sufficiently low.
 Equally important is that the basis sets enable fast convergence of excited-state energies with respect to the basis set size.
 In this section, we analyze the convergence behavior of two types of excitations: (i) charged excitations, corresponding to quasiparticle (QP) energies as obtained from $GW$, and (ii) charge-neutral excitations, such as those calculated from BSE or TDDFT~\cite{Golze2019}.

-\textbf{Charged excitations: \textit{GW} quasiparticle energies.} It is well established that absolute $GW$ quasiparticle energies~$\varepsilon_n$ converge slowly with increasing basis set size~$\Nbf$~\cite{gw100,wilhelm2016}.
+\textbf{Charged excitations: \textit{GW} quasiparticle energies.} It is well established that absolute $GW$ quasiparticle energies~$\varepsilon_n$ converge slowly with increasing basis set size~$\Nbf$~\cite{gw100,wilhelm2016} and thus require basis set extrapolation~\cite{Bruneval2020,Baum2025}.
 However, energy differences between QP states, such as the HOMO-LUMO gap, converge much faster~\cite{wilhelm2016,foerster2022quasiparticle}.
 We rationalize this behavior in this section, starting by dividing the QP energies into ionization potentials (IPs) and electron affinities (EAs)~\cite{Golze2019}:

-Here, $E_{N\pm1}^n $ is the $n$th excited state energy of the $N{\pm}1$ electron system and $\varepsilon_\text{F}$ is the Fermi energy. .
-According to the second Hohenberg-Kohn theorem~\cite{Hohenberg1964}, the ground state energy~$E_N^0$ of KS-DFT converges from above towards the complete-basis-set (CBS) limit as the basis size increases, i.e.,
+Here, $E_{N\pm1}^n $ is the $n$th excited state energy of the $N{\pm}1$ electron system and $\varepsilon_\text{F}$ is the Fermi energy.
+According to the second Hohenberg-Kohn theorem~\cite{Hohenberg1964}, the ground state energy~$E_N^0$ of KS-DFT converges from above toward the complete-basis-set (CBS) limit as the basis size increases, i.e.,

 We make this assumption also for the excited-state energies $E_{N}^n$ and $E_{N\pm1}^n$, following the Hylleraas-Undheim-MacDonald theorem~\cite{Hylleraas1930,MacDonald1933}:

 We assume the deviation from the complete basis set limit is extensive in the number of electrons, i.e., it scales linearly with the number of electrons, and it is independent of excitation index $n$.
 This behavior can be expressed~as